C Suite AI Risks Wafer

 - Regular assessments of technological readiness can signal the optimal time for integration.

-- Compliance with data privacy regulations is crucial when utilizing AI technologies.
+- Compliance with data privacy regulations, such as GDPR and CCPA, is crucial when utilizing AI technologies.

-- Ensure that AI systems adhere to industry-specific standards and best practices.
+- Ensure that AI systems adhere to industry-specific standards like ISO 9001 and IEC 61508.

 - Regular audits can help maintain compliance and identify potential risks early.